We are a not-for-profit focused on vindicating the rights of citizens to access information and on publishing stories based on using those rights.

 3) Publish documents and data we receive – either directly or indirectly – online.

 4) Assist and train citizens, journalists and NGOs to vindicate their rights to access information.
+As a small not-for-profit with very limited resources, we are not in position to provide such assistance or training for free.

 5) Make important documents available online that have previously only existed in hard copy.